Roof Perimeter Edge Metal • What It Is, Types, Codes, Etc.

 Notes on Roof Edge Metal

-- ANSI/SPRI ES-1 is the standard that requires roof edge products to meet or exceed pre-determined wind-resistance ratings.
+- ANSI/SPRI ES-1 is the official standard that requires roof edge products to meet or exceed pre-determined wind-resistance ratings.
 Never allow edge metal to be installed without checking that it meets this standard.

 - Roof edge metal is produced with a wide variety of coating colors to match any building trim.